bolyosaniko/bolyosaniko.github.io/index_en.markdown

 - content: |
     I recently had a colour analysis consultation with Aniko.
 This was a completely new experience for me so I was very excited about the results.
 Aniko gave me a detailed analysis which was fully explained.
 It was spot on and gave me a real insight into my personality and really helped me.
 I would fully recommend it to anyone.
   author: Deborah Anne Beeson
+- content: |
+    Aniko is an extraordinary lady with an excellent talent for colours.
+She changed my colour perception, which impacted my mood very positively.
+I always believed in energy healing, but I realised how much I underestimated the impact of colour on my life and well-being.
+I strongly recommend trying, and there is no way to regret it.
+Many thanks Aniko, for the positivity you bring to my life.
+  author: Nazli Burcu Kayir
 ---

 If you feel that you can't find your place in the world, often don't understand yourself or have difficulty making decisions, then this is the place for you!